FAU-LAP/CAMELS_drivers/keithley_2400/README.md

 ## Changes

+### 0.1.3

+- Now does not turn off the output when a protocol ends that uses the Keithley 2400.

 ### 0.1.2

 - Fixed bug when the instruments data format was not set to ASCII.
 Caused errors when reading data ("ascii codec can't decode byte 0x...").